sjmyuan/sjmyuan.github.io/_posts/2021-10-27-nextcloud-solution.md

 I always wanted to have a personal home server to store family photos.

-There are some business solutions, Synology, Box, Google Drive for example, But it's too expensive for me.
+There are some business solutions, Synology, Box, Google Drive for example.
+But it's too expensive for me.

 Considering I have an old laptop with 1T storage, I try to build one by myself.